alphagov/rp-onboarding-tech-docs/_sources/pages/arch/arch.txt

   The hub ensures that the required :ref:`level of assurance <gloss_loa>` is observed.

-  .. note:: GOV.UK Verify currently supports :ref:`level of assurance 2 <gloss_loa2>` only.

 |

 **Identity provider**

   A private sector organisation paid by government to verify a user’s identity and assert verified data that identifies them to the government service.

-  The organisations are certified as meeting relevant industry security standards and the `Identity Assurnce Principles <https://www.gov.uk/government/consultations/draft-identity-assurance-principles/privacy-and-consumer-advisory-group-draft-identity-assurance-principles#the-nine-identity-assurance-principles>`_ published by the Cabinet Office and the `National Cyber Security Centre <https://www.ncsc.gov.uk/>`_ (NCSC).
+  The organisations are certified as meeting relevant industry security standards and the `Identity Assurance Principles <https://www.gov.uk/government/consultations/draft-identity-assurance-principles/privacy-and-consumer-advisory-group-draft-identity-assurance-principles#the-nine-identity-assurance-principles>`_ published by the Cabinet Office and the `National Cyber Security Centre <https://www.ncsc.gov.uk/>`_ (NCSC).

 |